ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-ios.md

 }
 ```

 With that out of the way, let's implement locking a screen orientation!
 Our next step is to `guard` against any calls to the `lock` method that do not contain the `orientation` string value we need passed in (as defined by our plugin's API).
-Within `ScreenOrientationPlugin.swift`, update the `lock` method to match the code below:
+Within `ScreenOrientationPlugin.swift` update the `lock` method to match the code below:

 ```Swift
 @objc public func lock(_ call: CAPPluginCall) {